weimengpu/Traffic-Sign-Recognition/README.md

 I **shuffled** the dataset and applied a simple normalization to the input data which scaled the X_train and X_test values from [0:255] to **[0.1:0.9]** interval.

 #### 2. Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
-(OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

 The code for splitting the data into training and validation sets is already provided in the **first** code cell of the IPython notebook.